 First up, reflect on how I got to this point.
 What worked?
 What didn’t?
 The part that always works is my long term affair with a muse who has always been there for me, that magic that steals the hours like the orchestral Bolero, where every facet of the song has its unique moment.
 Far from a perfect muse, though, it has a terrible habit of exploring dirt roads off the main highway in search of something new and different, only to get mired in literary mud in the middle of BFE and a signpost to nowhere.
 It took five versions with a story thread that didn’t reveal itself until I was damned near finished.
 Me and the muse gotta work on that.

 Next up, I need to revamp this blog.
 I’ve been doing the “green-thing” for way too long.
 It’s time for some light and bright.
 I’ve avoided it because it takes time – time away from writing, time away from the muse, who is an impatient son-of-a-bitch and insists on every free moment of creative time available.
 I also need to get back to posting more often than every-once-in-a-while with a schedule more diverse than earth’s insect species.
 It’s a necessary evil to engage an audience, and I love Pinterest, but I have to suck it up and dispense with my quasi anti-social media presence when it comes to Twitter and Facebook.
-Just don’t ask me yet to join Instagram, nobody is interested in seeing pics of the day of what I ate.
+Just don’t ask me yet to join Instagram, nobody is interested in seeing pics of what I ate.

 Finishing “Gravity” signals the beginning of Part 2.
 It’s not a series, but I couldn’t finish the protag’s journey in one book, which focused on discovery.
 Upside is that I’ve already penned a few chapters, something I did when Part 1 wallowed in creative muck, waiting for a literary tow truck.